tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ]
 ```

-In the following example the player will get hurt if he stands on an RFTools powercell that has a lot of energy in it:
+In the following example the player will get hurt if they stand on an RFTools powercell that has a lot of energy in it:

 ```json title="effects.json"
 [